Sell More by Losing Faster

 Lessons Learned from Losing

-Upon conducting further internal investigation with my reps, we found that the majority of the elongated discovery cycles in deals we ended up losing stemmed from a consistent set of reasons:
+When I dove deeper with my reps, we found that the majority of the elongated discovery cycles in deals we ended up losing stemmed from a consistent set of reasons:

-- Customer indicated interest but kept pushing out subsequent discovery conversations.
+• Customer indicated interest but kept pushing out subsequent discovery conversations.

-- Customer deferred to other stakeholders within their organization whom we couldn’t reach.
+• Customer deferred to other stakeholders within their organization whom we couldn’t reach.

-In short, if your sales motion is consistent, you’re engaging in the right behaviors, but still finding you’re spending too much time in the discovery phase of a given sales cycle, it could be a clear signal that you’re better off focusing your attention on better-fit opportunities.
+This means that if your sales motion is consistent, you’re engaging in the right behaviors, but still finding you’re spending too much time in the discovery phase of a given sales cycle, it could be a clear signal that you’re better off focusing your attention on better-fit opportunities.

 While it might be tempting to cast the net wide and reel in every opportunity.
 Paradoxically, it’s better to narrow your team’s focus and go forensic, not far and wide.
 Look at your historical sales data, team performance, and really internalize which types of customers can get the most value from your solution during times like these.
 Then, double down on them (and yes, to the exclusion of others).